joomla-projects/virtualisation/README.md

 Define the PHP version.

 - `version` - The PHP version to use.
-Supported are all minor versions since 5.4.
+Supported are all minor versions since PHP 5.4.
 Defaults to 'latest'.

 ##### `cache`